rdavid369/dom_creator/README.md

     container.appendChild(div.toHtml())
 ```

 There is a built in helper for select boxes.
-You can use teh above methods to build the select box and built all the child options but that gets a little long.
+You can use the above methods to build the select box and built all the child options but that gets a little long.
 So the shortcut for select boxes and options is:

 ```js
 var select = new domCreator({